m3047/shodohflo/README.md

 ## Examples

-`tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data and has no dependencies beyond those for core components.
+* `tap_example.py` is a working example of listening to a Unix domain socket receiving _dnstap_ data and has no dependencies beyond those for core components.
+* `dnstap2json.py` is a "ready to eat" customizable example of converting selected Dnstap data to JSON and writing that to STDOUT / a UDP socket asynchronously.

-There are other examples as well, look in the `examples/` directory.
+Look in the `examples/` directory.

 ## Asyncio...
 Or Not